hotrodorm/hotrod/hotrod-project/docs/docs-4/livesql/syntax/set-operators.md

     .execute();
 ```

-Particularly using nested set operators multi-level, complex queries can be written using LiveSQL.

 Inline and nested set operators can be intermixed seamlessly as needed in any part of the query.

+Particularly using nested set operators, multi-level and complex queries can be written using
+LiveSQL.
 Nesting set operators can quickly become complex and difficult to debug.
 For example,
 if A, B, C, D, E, F, and G represent SELECT-subqueries then LiveSQL's set syntax can be used to
+represent, for example:

-represent, for example, (A &#x222a; (B &#x2229; (C - D &#x2229; E) - F &#x222a; G).
-As you can see,
+> (A &#x222a; (B &#x2229; (C - D &#x2229; E) - F &#x222a; G).

-this is not trivial anymore, to interpret or to debug.
+As you can see, this is not trivial anymore, to interpret or to debug.

 ## Column Names